Massachusetts Institute of Technology: Early developments

 MIT was informally called "Boston Tech".
 The institute adopted the European polytechnic university model and emphasized laboratory instruction from an early date.
 Despite chronic financial problems, the institute saw growth in the last two decades of the 19th century under President Francis Amasa Walker.
 Programs in electrical, chemical, marine, and sanitary engineering were introduced, new buildings were built, and the size of the student body increased to more than one thousand.

 The curriculum drifted to a vocational emphasis, with less focus on theoretical science.
 The fledgling school still suffered from chronic financial shortages which diverted the attention of the MIT leadership.
 During these "Boston Tech" years, MIT faculty and alumni rebuffed Harvard University president (and former MIT faculty) Charles W. Eliot's repeated attempts to merge MIT with Harvard College's Lawrence Scientific School.
 There would be at least six attempts to absorb MIT into Harvard.
 In its cramped Back Bay location, MIT could not afford to expand its overcrowded facilities, driving a desperate search for a new campus and funding.
-Eventually, the MIT Corporation approved a formal agreement to merge with Harvard and move to Allston, over the vehement objections of MIT faculty, students, and alumni.
+Eventually, the MIT Corporation approved a formal agreement to merge with Harvard and move to then-remote Allston, over the vehement objections of MIT faculty, students, and alumni.
 The merger plan collapsed in 1905 when the Massachusetts Supreme Judicial Court ruled that MIT could not sell its Back Bay land.

-The new Cambridge campus, completed in 1916.
+"New Technology" campus in Cambridge, opened in 1916.

 In 1912, MIT acquired its current campus by purchasing a one-mile (1.6 km) tract of filled lands along the Cambridge side of the Charles River.
 The neoclassical "New Technology" campus was designed by William W. Bosworth and had been funded largely by anonymous donations from a mysterious "Mr. Smith", starting in 1912.
 In January 1920, the donor was revealed to be the industrialist George Eastman, an inventor of film production methods and founder of Eastman Kodak.
-Between 1912 and 1920, Eastman donated $20 million ($ million in 2024 dollars) in cash and Kodak stock to MIT.
+(Note: Between 1912 and 1920, Eastman donated $20 million ($ million in 2024 dollars) in cash and Kodak stock to MIT.)
 In 1916, with the first academic buildings complete, the MIT administration and the MIT charter crossed the Charles River on the ceremonial barge Bucentaur built for the occasion.

-Needing funds to match Eastman's gift and cover retreating state support, President Richard MacLaurin launched an industry funding model known as the "Technology Plan" in 1920.
-As MIT grew under the Tech Plan, it built new postgraduate programs that stressed laboratory work on industry problems, including a new program in electrical engineering.
-Gerard Swope, MIT's chairman and head of General Electric, believed talented engineers needed scientific research training.
-In 1930, he recruited Karl Taylor Compton to helm MIT's transformation as a "technological" research university and to build more autonomy from private industry.